dorgonman/HorizonUIPluginDemo/readme.md

 * [New][HorizonDialogueMsgTextBlock] RubyText Implmenetation

 * [BugFix][HotFix][HorizonDialogueMsgTextBlock] Don't crash

 * [BugFix][HorizonDialogueMsgTextBlock] Fix Create BlockInfo's CurrentLineWidth calculation when Decoration change block size

 * [BugFix][HorizonButton] RemoveDynamic before AddDynamic for delegates

+* [BugFix][HorizonDialogueMsgTextBlock] Fix auto page padding bugs

 * [Refactor][HorizonDialogueMsgTextBlock] Add meta = (TitleProperty = "StyleName") for SegmentStyleList

 * [UHorizonDialogueMsgTextBlock] RebuildBlockInfoDecoration to public

-* AB#1621 [New][UHorizonDialogueMsgTextBlock] Implement HorizonDialogueMsgDecorator
+* [New][UHorizonDialogueMsgTextBlock] Implement HorizonDialogueMsgDecorator

 * [Refactor] Coding style

-* Implement HorizonMultiToggleButtonWidget
+* [New] Implement HorizonMultiToggleButtonWidget

-* AB#1783 [BugFix][HorizonDialogueMsgTextBlock] Fix SkipDialogue, NextDialogueMsgPage and PrevDialogueMsgPage didn't work as intend
+* [BugFix][HorizonDialogueMsgTextBlock] Fix SkipDialogue, NextDialogueMsgPage and PrevDialogueMsgPage didn't work as intend

 	1. Should not call SetDialogueMsgPage if current page didn't change
 	2. SetDialogueMsgPage should reset CurrentDialogueLineIndex to StartLineIndex ,CurrentDialogueBlockIndex to 0 and CurrentCharIndex to  0
 	3. SetIsStartTickDialogueMsg should has bShouldResetDialogue, that user can choose when to reset dialogue index.

 * [New] Expose FHorizonDialogueBlockInfo and FHorizonDialogueLineInfo to BP and adjust category

 * [Refactor][HorizonMultiToggleButtonWidget] Adjust Some assumption and api usage